VitorioTuckers/Odin-Library/README.md

 ## Description

-This is a library style app where the user can input information about a given book of their choice. this is a work in progress version.
+This is a library style app where the user can input information about a book (title, author, pages and if the book is already read).
+A 'book card' is then created and the user has the option to change the read status of the book or delete it from the library.